When You're Depressed During the Holidays

 Challenging in a different way may be the loneliness of older adults as friends die and family members move away.
-In a troubling survey last year, a quarter of those 65 and older in England said they were not looking forward to Christmas, and many of those said it was because “the festive season brings back too many memories of loved ones who have passed away,” according to a poll for the British nonprofit Age UK.
+In a troubling survey from 2015, a quarter of those 65 and older in England said they were not looking forward to Christmas, and many of those said it was because “the festive season brings back too many memories of loved ones who have passed away,” according to a poll for the British nonprofit Age UK.

 Two-thirds of the 1,793 older adults surveyed reported that loneliness is exacerbated by the holiday season.

 Recognizing that many feel a heavier burden of grief this time of year, some places of worship hold “Blue Christmas” or similar services.
 December is also the month in which The Compassionate Friends, a group for people who have lost a child, holds candlelight ceremonies worldwide.
-The 2016 commemoration is scheduled for Sunday, Dec.
-11, and all are encouraged to light a candle at 7 p.m. local time.
+The 2017 commemoration was held on Sunday, Dec.
+10, and all were encouraged to light a candle at 7 p.m. local time.

 The Blues or Depression?